 Arkansas Hunger Relief Alliance will host a Harvest Against Hunger VISTA in Little Rock, Arkansas – Position has been filled

 Food for Others is an important part of Northern Virginia’s safety net for those needing food when an emergency strikes, and for the growing number of working poor who are unable to make ends meet and need to supplement their inadequate food supplies.

 Food for Others obtains much of its food through food rescue operations and food drives.
 Staff and volunteers pick up good food that would be thrown away from local grocery stores and other retail food establishments.
 The food is brought to the warehouse for temporary storage, including refrigeration as appropriate.
 Food drives provide most of our non-perishable food.

 Local merchants, the USDA, food drives, and crop harvests provide the food; volunteers and staff provide the hands; and charitable contributions and fundraising events provide the funds.
 Charitable contributions provide a major part of Food for Others’ budget.

-Food for Others will host a Harvest Against Hunger VISTA in Fairfax, Virginia – apply here
+Food for Others will host a Harvest Against Hunger VISTA in Fairfax, Virginia – Position has been filled

 Community Food Share supplies food to local nonprofit organizations, that in turn distribute the food to their clients, free of charge.
 They collect donated food from many sources, and store the donated food in their warehouse where it is sorted, packaged, and checked for spoilage.
 Approximately 45 local human service agencies rely on Community Food Share for free food to pass on to their clients.
 They also operate programs like the Feeding Families program which provides free food to families with school-children living in poverty.